skwak/far_mar_finder/README.md

 - `products` returns a collection of `Product` instances that are associated to the market through the `Vendor` class.
 - `self.search(search_term)` returns a collection of `Market` instances where the market name or vendor name contain the `search_term`.
 For example `Market.search('school')` would return 3 results, one being the market with id 75 (Fox School Farmers Market).
+- `prefered_vendor` - returns the vendor with the highest revenue
+- `prefered_vendor(date)` - returns the vendor with the highest revenue for the given date
+- `worst_vendor` - returns the vendor with the lowest revenue
+- `worst_vendor(date)` - returns the vendor with the lowest revenue by date

 **Extra Credit Vendor Methods**